home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 {% endraw %}

-- Use this code to add a new switch in options menu.
+- Use this code to add a new switch in the options menu.
 - Launch your Home Assistant and go to the website.
 - Enable learning mode on your switch (i.e., push learn button or plug it in a wall socket)
 - Toggle your new switch in the Home Assistant interface